 Another common question is, “What is CTV advertising?”
 Typically, marketers consider any ads placed on TVs that connect to the internet a part of CTV advertising.
 CTV ads can be much more focused than linear ads.
 For instance, CTV ads may make location references.
 Consumers within a specific region or city could get a personalized greeting as part of a CTV ad campaign.
 The ads could also help steer viewers to the nearest store location in their area.

 Advertisers will work with publishers to have their Connected TV advertising campaigns displayed.
 As part of the placement, marketers will create a target audience.
 For instance, advertisers often aim to relate their products to shows watched by consumers.
-If shows watched are too narrow, they can broaden the scope by using categories to decide ad placements.
+If shows watched are too narrow, they can broaden the scope by using categories to decide on ad placements.
 A target audience would then be matched with potential OTT subscribers that appear on the CTV platforms.
 Publishers provide reporting capabilities to marketers once ads start appearing on Connected TV.
 The data insights determine the effectiveness of the impressions.
 The marketer can fine-tune targets based on insights.
 For instance, some marketers may see a higher conversion rate on ads displayed through gaming consoles and budget more for this platform.

 Connected TV advertising platforms are also known as OTT advertising platforms.
-These platforms for ads to be served on include Hulu, Amazon Prime, Peacock, ESPN, and Discovery Plus.
+These platforms for ads to be served include Hulu, Amazon Prime, Peacock, ESPN, and Discovery Plus.
 Streaming services will either charge the user a monthly fee for use or rely on advertising revenue to operate.
 Some streaming providers offer different subscription options with free accounts having ads appear during programming and paid accounts being ad-free.

 CTV programmatic advertising offers high value to marketers and publishers.
 Programmatic advertising automates the process of bidding and placing impressions.
 CTV programmatic advertising normally features the highest bidder getting the impression space.
 Marketers may also make direct arrangements with Connected TV advertising companies.
 In this scenario, a set price for select ad space is arranged.